 The judgement gives you a lien on the property, and when it is voluntarily sold, then the judgment is paid.
 It is also worth noting that the judgment does not have priority.
 It is paid after other lienholders, such as the mortgage company.

 If there are other assets that are easier to sell, like trucks, cars, or boats, then the local sheriff can execute the judgment and seize those assets.
 But you won’t get the full amount of the proceeds.
 The sheriff is entitled to a percentage of what is made on the sale of those assets.

-- We have recovered over $600 million2 gross for more than 30,000 clients since 1997.
+- We have recovered more than $1.2 billion in total compensation for more than 50,000 clients since 1997.1

 But don’t just take our word for it.
 Check out some of the things clients have to say about us.

 4For information regarding standards for inclusion, visit www.bestlawyers.com

 5For information regarding standards for inclusion, visit www.superlawyers.com